taciogt/spatial-api/README.md

 ## Improvements
 *   The API Server allows for it be available at any host.
 This is a configuration set at `backend/backend/settings.py` in `ALLOWED_HOSTS = ['*']`.
 It should be configured with only the expected host: the local development and the server's DNS.
 *   The application is running in debug mode on all environments.
 It should be configured by an environment variable to not run on debug mode on the cloud.
-*   The CSRF protection was disabled to simplify the API.
+*   The CSRF protection was disabled to simplify the API development.
 It should be correctly implemented to send to production.
 *   Validate de document number (check if it is a valid CNPJ)
 *   Generate a coverage report for the unit tests running on Travis.
 This report can be sent to Codacy with a badge showing the coverage percentage.
+*   The database should run in a service like RDS because it handles better data persistence and availability.
+It would require some extra work to get the same reliability in a service like ECS.
+*   Implement a blue/green strategy for production deployments.

 Useful links used during development: